JetBrains/resharper-devguide/Extensions/Plugins/ProjectSetup/CopyOnBuild.md

 ---
+title: Copy Plugin on Build
 ---

-# Copy Plugin on Build

 When building a plugin, it must first be installed and registered with both ReSharper and Visual Studio, via the Extension Manager.
 However, as long as nothing changes that would alter that registration (such as adding new files, changing Visual Studio integration features, modifying Action registration), then the plugin files can be copied over for each build.